mrwadams/stride-gpt/readme.md

 - **Updated GPT Models**: STRIDE GPT now supports the latest 0613 versions of the GPT-3.5-turbo and GPT-4 models.
 These updated models provide improved performance and increased control over the generated output.
 - **Bug Fixes and Performance Enhancements**: I've addressed several bugs and made performance improvements to ensure a more stable and responsive application.

-I hope these updates make STRIDE GPT an even more valuable tool for your threat modeling needs.
+I hope these updates make STRIDE GPT an even more valuable tool for your threat modelling needs.
 I appreciate your continued support and welcome your feedback for further improvements.

 ### Version 0.2